mooreniemi/array_collapse/README.md

 A C extension alternative to using `flatten.compact` or `flatten.map`.
 Slight performance improvement (just a constant factor better) than the common idioms, with exactly the same memory performance.
+See [this blog post](http://mooreniemi.github.io/2016/09/15/flatten.html) for the charts.

+`collapse` also makes one other slightly different choice from core Ruby's `flatten`.
+Attempting to `flatten` a recursive Array will error normally.
+`collapse` just drops the recursive reference, and continues on its merry way.

 ## Installation